SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Illustrative examples

 \subsection{Scheduler analysis and performance metrics}

 One of the most direct ways to analyze scheduling performance in SPARS is through Gantt chart visualization.
 Gantt charts provide a temporal view of job execution across compute nodes, making it possible to inspect utilization efficiency, resource fragmentation, and the effects of scheduling and power-state decisions on performance and energy usage.
-They reveal when nodes are executing jobs, when they are idle, and when they are in transition between on and off states.
+They reveal when nodes are sleeping, idle, switching on and off, and executing jobs.

-Figure~\ref{fig:gantt} presents a Gantt chart produced by SPARS for a workload of 200 jobs executed on 16 nodes under the EASY Backfilling scheduler.
-The horizontal axis represents simulation time, while the vertical axis corresponds to compute nodes.
-Each colored block indicates the execution of a job; idle periods appear as blank gaps, and transitional states are shown as shaded bands.
-This explicit representation of transitions is important because, in real HPC systems, transition periods contribute to both energy consumption and job waiting times.

-Figure~\ref{fig:ecwt_comparison} summarizes the cumulative energy consumption and average job waiting time for the six aforementioned schedulers implemented in SPARS.
-To assess SPARS’s reliability as a simulator, we compare its implementation of the EASY Backfilling scheduler using the \ac{psus} policy with the same policy implemented in the Batsim simulator (referred to as EASY Batsim).
-The results show only a 0.69\% deviation in total energy consumption.
-This deviation may be due to the previously discussed issues in Batsim, such as inconsistent event processing and its energy-accounting bug.